wennhao/goapp/RASPBERRY_PI_SETUP.md

 ### Kiosk mode not starting
 - Check autostart file: `cat ~/.config/lxsession/LXDE-pi/autostart`
-- Verify Chromium is installed: `which chromium-browser`
+- Verify Chromium is installed: `which chromium`
 - Check if app is accessible: `curl http://localhost:6789`

 ### Touch not working